Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Marked Lyapunov Spectrum and Birkhoff invariants

 The expansion of this expression is a combination of terms as in~\eqref{detail coefficientss}.
 In particular, for any integer $\ell \geq 1$, we see that $\ba_\ell$ first appears with the weight $n \lambda^{n\ell }$ (for $r=1$ and $p=\ell$ with the above notation), while $\bg_\ell$ first appears with the weight $\lambda^{n\ell }$ (for $r=0$ and $s=\ell$ with the above notation).

-More generally, the ``homogeneity" property $\mathrm{ii)}$ above is essentially due to the fact that in the previous expansion, $\ba_p$ always comes together with the weight $\lambda^{np}$, while $\bg_q$ always comes together with the weight $\lambda^{nq}$.
+More generally, the ``homogeneity" property $\mathrm{ii)}$ above is essentially due to the fact that in the previous expansion, $\ba_p$ always comes together with the weight $\lambda^{np}$, while $\bg_q$ always comes together with the weight $\lambda^{nq}$. \end{proof}

-Note that increasing the exponent of $n$ in the expansion of $\bar\eta_n$ corresponds to taking derivatives of the function $\Delta$ in formula~\eqref{delta n eta n xi n}.
-In terms of the above expansion, those derivatives are associated to certain binomial coefficients, and each time we increase the exponent of $n$ by one, we increase the exponent of $\lambda^n$ by at least one too, depending on the weight of the coefficient $\ba_p$ associated to this derivative.
+\begin{remark} Note that increasing the exponent of $n$ in the expansion of $\bar\eta_n$ corresponds to taking derivatives of the function $\Delta$ in formula~\eqref{delta n eta n xi n}.
+In terms of the above expansion, those derivatives are associated to certain binomial coefficients, and each time we increase the exponent of $n$ by one, the exponent of $\lambda^n$ is increased by at least one too, depending on the weight of the coefficient $\ba_p$ associated to this derivative.
 Together with the previous remark on the first appearance of $\ba_\ell$, $\bg_\ell$, this explains the constraint in \eqref{detail coefficientss} and $\mathrm{ii)} $ on the coefficients which can enter the expression associated to a specific weight, and why they depend on the difference $k-j$ between the exponent $j$ of $n^j$ and the exponent $k$ of $\lambda^{nk}$ (the coefficients $\ba_{k-j+1}^{p_{k-j+1}}$ and $\bg_{k-j}^{q_{k-j}}$ are obtained when all the derivatives we take are associated to $\ba_1$).

-Besides, the reason why we have an inequality and not an equality in point $\mathrm{i)}$ is because the binomial coefficients $ $ are not homogeneous polynomials in $n$. \end{proof} \begin{remark} The reason why the respective weights of $\ba_\ell$ and $\bg_\ell$ on their first appearance differ by a factor $n$ is due to the fact that any orbit under consideration spends much more time ($n$ steps) in the region where we have Birkhoff coordinates, while the gluing term associated to the coefficient $\bg_\ell$ accounts for a bounded number of steps in the orbit. \end{remark} \begin{lemma} With the notation introduced in Lemma~\ref{prop structure du dev}, for every $k \geq 1$, there exist constants $c_{0,k},c_{j,k+j},c_{j,k+j}^\pm,c_{j,k+j}'\in \R$, $j =1,2$, with
+Besides, the reason why we have an inequality and not an equality in point $\mathrm{i)}$ is because the binomial coefficients $ $ are not homogeneous polynomials in $n$. \end{remark}

+\begin{remark} The reason why the respective weights of $\ba_\ell$ and $\bg_\ell$ on their first appearance differ by a factor $n$ is due to the fact that any orbit under consideration spends much more time ($n$ steps) in the region where we have Birkhoff coordinates, while the gluing term associated to the coefficient $\bg_\ell$ accounts for a bounded number of steps in the orbit (i.e., the number of such steps does not depend on $n$). \end{remark}